bananaml/fructose/README.md

 The @AI() decorator introspects the function and builds a prompt to an LLM to perform the task whenever the function is invoked.

 ---

+### Stability
+We are in v0, meaning the API is unstable version-to-version.
+Pin your versions to ensure new builds don't break!
+Also note... since LLM generations are nondeterminsitic, the calls may break too!

 ### To develop

 From the root of this repo: